Seagate/cortx-motr/doc/HLD-of-Catalogue-Service.md

 ##  Requirements
 -   [r.cas.persistency]: modifications to catalogues are stored persistently;
 -   [r.cas.atomicity]: operations executed as part of particular cas fop are atomic w.r.t. service failures.
-If the service crashes and restarts, either all or none modifications are visible to the future queries;
+If the service fails and restarts, either all or none modifications are visible to the future queries;
 -   [r.cas.efficiency]: complexity of catalogue query and modification is logarithmic in the number of records in the catalogue;
 -   [r.cas.vectored]: cas operations are vectored.
 Multiple records can be queried or updated by the same operation;
 -   [r.cas.scatter-gather-scatter]: input and output parameters (keys and values) of an operation are provided by the user in arbitrary vectored buffers to avoid data-copy;